-So you just picked up a carton of eggnog at the grocery store, and you’re wondering how you can booze it up holiday style, in a way that will pair properly with the flavor and texture of the 'nog itself.
-It’s not an easy question, but our friends at Bottles Fine Wine, a fine wine, craft beer, and liquor shop in Providence, Rhode Island, have an excellent answer.
+So you just picked up a carton of eggnog at the grocery store, and you're wondering how you can booze it up holiday style.
+Of course you want to add the right alcohol in a way that will pair properly with the flavor and texture of the 'nog itself.
+How to make an effortlessly boozy homemade eggnog cocktail is not an easy question, but these four tips are just festive enough to put you on the right path to holiday cheer.

 Step #1: Raid your liquor cabinet wisely (or head to your local bottle shop).

-While brandy is the most traditional add-in for eggnog, according to traditional recipes, the experts at Bottles recommend a mixture of dark rum and Cognac.
-If you like your eggnog a little more boozy, you can also add bourbon, though Bottles recommends sticking to rum and Cognac to preserve the ’nog’s flavors.
+While brandy is the most traditional alcohol to add in for eggnog, according to traditional recipes, you can also use a mixture of dark rum and Cognac.
+If you like your eggnog a little more boozy, you can also add bourbon, but we recommend sticking to rum and Cognac to preserve the 'nog's flavors.